kennyanju/ImplementingLBwithShellScript/ImplementWordpressLVMStorageMgt/RedHatLinux_EC2_LVM_Full_Tutorial.md

 ```

 At this point, your DB Server is prepared with a dedicated logical volume mounted to `/db`, ready for database installation and configuration.
-Repeat the steps from the tutorial to prepare the DB Server instance.
-Instead of creating `apps-lv`, create `db-lv` and mount it to the `/db` directory.

 ## Step 19: Install WordPress on the Web Server